Leagas/flash_cards/README.md

 # todo

 Setup build/deploy infra etc.
+	-	reverse proxy to home (ssh tunnel) using AWS
+	-	move all to AWS cloud

 Add a duplicate check e.g. rowhash column for cards Think of some sort of random sort prio. e.g SET last selected/least known